AnkitAggarwal0/AnkitAggarwal0.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Hey!
+<h2> Hey!
 My name is Ankit Aggarwal.
 I am currently pursuing a Master’s in Robotic Systems Development (MRSD) at the Robotics Institute, Carnegie Mellon University.
 As part of this program, my capstone project lies in the domain of Space Robotics – Lunar ROADSTER, a Robotics Operator for Autonomous Development of Surface Trails and Exploration Routes.

 My core interest lies in creating robots in unpredictable environments.
 This ranges from robots that operate in extra-terrestrial conditions or aid humans work in hard-to-access mining sites.
 Robotics allows me to explore a broad spectrum of engineering problems, and I enjoy creating complete multi-disciplinary systems from the ground up.

 I recently graduated from Manipal Institute of Technology with a Bachelor of Technology degree.
 My major was Mechatronics, and my minor was Robotics and Automation.
-During my undergraduate tenure, I led a team of undergraduate students to various international robotics competitions with Mars Rover Manipal and research projects in the domain of parallel robots and IoT.
+During my undergraduate tenure, I led a team of undergraduate students to various international robotics competitions with Mars Rover Manipal and research projects in the domain of parallel robots and IoT. </h2>

-In 2024, I interned at Amazon India as a Program Manager Intern in Supply Chain Operations.
-My work involved transitioning the forecasting methodology from a heuristic-based manual calculation to Monte-Carlo simulation-based predictions.

-In 2023, I was a MITACS Globalink Intern at the Continuum Robotics Laboratory in University of Toronto.
-Under Prof. Jessica Burgner-Kahrs, I designed and fabricated a portable continuum robot as part of the OpenCR Project.

-In 2022, I interned at STMicroelectronics as an Application Engineer.
-I developed Mecanum-wheeled robot integrated into a BLE mesh for manual and autonomous control.
-I interfaced various MEMS sensors using the STM32 microcontroller at a register level.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.